lemire/JavaFastPFOR/README.md

 Terrier (http://terrier.org/).
 This libary is used by ClueWeb Tools (https://github.com/lintool/clueweb).

-This library inspired a compression scheme used by Apache Lucene (e.g., see http://lucene.apache.org/core/4_6_1/core/org/apache/lucene/util/PForDeltaDocIdSet.html ).
+This library inspired a compression scheme used by Apache Lucene and Apache Lucene.NET (e.g., see http://lucene.apache.org/core/4_6_1/core/org/apache/lucene/util/PForDeltaDocIdSet.html ).

 It is a java port of the fastpfor C++ library (https://github.com/lemire/FastPFor).